anuradha2603/jenkins_assignment/README.md

 # Scoreme Assignment

+The Scoreme Assignment demonstrates a fully automated Jenkins CI/CD pipeline for a simple Java project.
+The pipeline integrates multiple tools to ensure high-quality, secure, and well-tested code.

+The pipeline is triggered on each commit to the master branch, ensuring continuous integration and continuous delivery with automated feedback on code quality and security.
+The setup requires Jenkins with necessary plugins (SonarQube, Slack, Email Extension) and appropriate configuration of external tools.
+This ensures seamless integration of testing, quality checks, and security scans, helping maintain a high standard for the project’s codebase.

 # Sample Java Project

 This is a simple Java project created for the Jenkins CI/CD pipeline assignment.